bruderol/project-automation/docs/SETUP.md

   * Default option `(x) Use default gradle wrapper` has to be selected (such that the right gradle version is used for building, as included in the git repository)
   * Gradle JVM: Verify the installed JDK is selected.
 If not: configure the JDK that is installed by using the '...'-button and browse to the JDK directory.
   * Select `Finish` to create your project and open it in IntelliJ
-  * It may take some time to download all the needed dependency on import, have some patience.
+  * Have some patience, beacuse it might take some time to download all the needed dependencies on import, especially for the gradle wrapper.
 * Finally verify that your Java JDK is configured correctly in your IntelliJ for this project:
   * go to `File`/`Project Structure`
   * in `Project`-Tab under `Project SDK`: the JDK you have installed should be selected - if not yet, you can add it now using `New...` and then browse to the jdk directroy inside your java installation directory.